AkhilFrancis/Spring-Boot-Microservices-Cloud-Native-Bank-App/README.md

 # Spring Boot Microservices Cloud Native Bank App

-A cloud-native banking platform built as a microservices system using Spring Boot and Spring Cloud.
-This repository was developed as a hands-on implementation while learning from the Udemy course "[NEW] Master Microservices with SpringBoot,Docker,Kubernetes".
+A cloud-native app built as a microservices system using Spring Boot and Spring Cloud.
+This repository was developed as a hands-on implementation while learning from the Udemy course "Master Microservices with SpringBoot,Docker,Kubernetes".

 ## Why This Project
 This project helped me move from theory to real implementation.
 Along the way, I learned not only what to build, but also what I did not know I did not know about distributed systems, deployment workflows, and production concerns.